By Katie Collins

 It is not uncommon for children to have questions about Santa and how he does his job.
 Some questions of the year, because Santa is "pretty fat, how does he get down the chimney?"
 Morgan’s response, "he uses your backdoor."
 Of the children, Morgan said "they ask the best questions."

 For the past two years, Donald Kyzer has played Santa Claus at the Hawley Winter Fest with Mayor Kevin Hawk as an elf.
 Kyzer said he and Hawk have more fun than the kids.
 A surprise this year, Kyzer said there were about 10 older couples that wanted their pictures taken with him.

-Page 2 of 2 - Now that he has two years under his belt, Kyzer said he hopes to continue playing Santa because he enjoys the expression on the children’s faces and listening to what they have to say.
+Now that he has two years under his belt, Kyzer said he hopes to continue playing Santa because he enjoys the expression on the children’s faces and listening to what they have to say.